 Increase Mass With Built-Ins

-If there is one particular wall that connects to another room that is more sensitive to noise, address this particular wall by adding more mass to it.
-Adding mass reduces sound transmission.
-Build a large built-in like a bookcase and add books to it.
+If there is a wall in your home that is more sensitive to noise, add mass to it to reduce sound transmission.
+A large built-in bookcase filled with books is one possible option.
 Extend the bookcase from the floor to the ceiling to have the greatest impact.

-You can also add mass by adding another layer of sheetrock to an existing wall.
+You can also create mass by adding another layer of sheetrock to an existing wall.
 For the most sound-reducing material, use soundproof drywall for the top layer.
-Fabricators make this drywall that contains gypsum and a viscoelastic polymer to reduce sound transfer.
+Fabricators make this drywall with a viscoelastic polymer to reduce sound transfer.
 Popular brands of acoustic drywall include CertainTeed and QuietRock.

-Increase the sound damping qualities of additional layers further by using acoustic caulk or Mass-loaded vinyl (MLV) between the walls.
+Increase the sound-damping qualities of additional layers by using acoustic caulk or Mass-loaded vinyl (MLV) between the walls.
 MLV comes in a roll that you can cut into the right length.
 You can hang this on the outside of walls, but it is most effective when you use it between the drywall.

 Building a Soundproof Wall from Scratch

-If you are building a new wall from scratch or are willing to take a wall down to the studs, you have other methods that you can use to soundproof a wall.
+If you are building a new wall from scratch or are willing to take a wall down to the studs, you have other methods for wall soundproofing.
 The important principles for building a soundproof wall from scratch are decoupling, sound absorption, increasing mass, preventing sound leakage, and reducing resonance.

-Unless you are a builder, you may not understand decoupling.
-So, what is decoupling?
-Decoupling is separating two walls to limit the sound vibrations that come through one to the other.
-There are a variety of ways that you can decouple two walls.
+Decoupling is separating two walls to limit the sound vibrations that come from one to the other.
+There are three ways you can decouple two walls.

 - Staggered Studs – For staggered studs, use a wide sill plate on the bottom of the wall with more narrow studs.
 Attach one stud on the right side of the sill plate.
 Leave a gap and then attach another stud to the left side.
 In this way, each stud will attach to just one sheet of drywall and not reach the other side.